La Lechuga: Description

 The treasure is a prime example of the gold and silver eucharistic objects made for Catholic church altars in South America particularly in colonial times.
-It was used to present the consecrated "host", as part of the liturgical ritual of the Feast of Corpus Christi, in which it is carried in procession during for adoration by the faithful.
+It was used to present the consecrated "host", as part of the liturgical ritual of the Feast of Corpus Christi, in which it is carried in procession for adoration by the faithful.
 As a sculpture, it has both high and low relief modelling.

 Although highly ornate, the form is that of a typical monstrance, with a cross-crowned disc forming a circular frame to hold the host, supported by an angel, who stands atop a knobbed stem, allowing the faithful to see it.
 The whole item weighs 4.9 kilograms (10 lbs 13 oz).

 The main disc is an elaborate circular form with undulating rays symbolizing the sun.
 From the centre outwards, baroque pearls immediately surround the space for the host, in turn surrounded by waved gold spikes and four tiers of mostly square-cut emeralds.
 A thick garland of green enamelled vine leaves with amethyst grapes festoon twenty undulating rays, each terminating in a pearl.
 Between these undulating rays are twenty-two sunbeams, which each end in radiating gold and emerald sun-discs.
 The whole circular schema is topped by an emerald cross and below is supported by an angelic "Atlas" figure in a tunic and flowing drapery of blue and green enamel.
 The angel wears golden caligae (open Roman boots), and above its head on the front is a single large yellow sapphire; on the reverse side is a large, square, high-quality amethyst.

 Knobbed for a secure hand grip, the stem is styled like a fountain with emerald streams dripping onto an amethyst-studded base, which itself stands atop a footed stand with eight-lobes.
 Zoomorphic forms (vines and creatures) are densely packed in low relief gold modelling resembling a paradise.

 According to the current owners, La Lechuga is considered one of the "richest and most beautiful religious jewels" in Spanish America, and is an example of how the "land of goldsmiths" interpreted the Baroque.
 Further, it shows how this artistic style found new dimensions in a territory where gold and emeralds were abundant.